dancer1325/linux/Documentation/admin-guide/cgroup-v2.rst

 Terminology
 -----------

-"cgroup" stands for "control group" and is never capitalized.
-The singular form is used to designate the whole feature and also as a qualifier as in "cgroup controllers".
-When explicitly referring to multiple individual control groups, the plural form "cgroups" is used.
+* "cgroup"
+  * == "control group" == "cgroup controllers"
+  * NEVER capitalized
+  * == WHOLE feature
+* "cgroups"
+  * plural form

 What is cgroup?
 ---------------

+* := mechanism to
-cgroup is a mechanism to organize processes hierarchically and distribute system resources along the hierarchy in a controlled and configurable manner.
+  * organize processes hierarchically
+  * distribute system resources -- along the -- hierarchy / controlled & configurable
+* == core + controllers
+  * cgroup core
+    * responsible for
+      * hierarchically organizing processes
+  * cgroup controller
+    * responsible for

-cgroup is largely composed of two parts - the core and controllers. cgroup core is primarily responsible for hierarchically organizing processes.
-A cgroup controller is usually responsible for distributing a specific type of system resource along the hierarchy although there are utility controllers which serve purposes other than resource distribution.
+      * distributing a specific type of system resource -- along the -- hierarchy

-cgroups form a tree structure and every process in the system belongs to one and only one cgroup.
-All threads of a process belong to the same cgroup.
-On creation, all processes are put in the cgroup that the parent process belongs to at the time.
-A process can be migrated to another cgroup.
-Migration of a process doesn't affect already existing descendant processes.

-Following certain structural constraints, controllers may be enabled or disabled selectively on a cgroup.
-All controller behaviors are hierarchical - if a controller is enabled on a cgroup, it affects all processes which belong to the cgroups consisting the inclusive sub-hierarchy of the cgroup.
-When a controller is enabled on a nested cgroup, it always restricts the resource distribution further.
-The restrictions set closer to the root in the hierarchy can not be overridden from further away.
+    * following certain structural constraints -> controllers may be enabled or disabled | cgroup
+    * behaviors are hierarchical
+      * == if a controller is enabled | cgroup -> affects ALL cgroup's processes
+      * if a controller is enabled | nested cgroup -> restricts the resource distribution further
+* cgroups
+  * 👀== tree structure / EVERY process in the system -- belongs to -- 1! cgroup 👀
+    * ALL threads of a process -- belong to the -- SAME cgroup
+    * | creation, ALL processes' cgroup == parent's cgroup that time
+    * a process -- can be migrated to -- another cgroup
+      * does NOT affect ALREADY existing descendant processes

 Basic Operations